rupinder1133/collaborative-whiteboard-with-chat/README.md

 3. open [localhost:3000](http://localhost:3000 "localhost") in browser
 4. There's no step 4 !

-To use this app on multiple devices, put the ip of the host(the one running the server) in the browser, with all devices on same device.
+To use this app on multiple devices, put the ip of the host(the one running the server) in the browser, with all devices on same network.

 ![alt text](https://github.com/rupinder1133/collaborative-whiteboard-with-chat/blob/master/Demo.gif "Demo")